Conditional Predictive Behavior Planning with Inverse Reinforcement Learning for Human-like Autonomous Driving: Related Work

 \subsection{Decision-making for autonomous driving}

-Decision-making has become a research hotspot for autonomous driving in recent years as it has been deemed a bottleneck to the large-scale deployment of autonomous vehicles.
-Importantly, learning-based decision-making methods have shown promising results and potential in the application of autonomous driving.
-One popular paradigm is imitation learning (IL) \cite{bansal2018chauffeurnet, huang2020multi, chitta2021neat}, which attempts to directly imitate the human driver's actions with holistic neural networks and massive offline driving datasets.
+In addition to perception ability \cite{9945651}, decision-making has become a research hotspot for autonomous driving in recent years due to its importance as a bottleneck for the widespread deployment of autonomous vehicles.
+In particular, learning-based decision-making methods such as imitation learning (IL) and reinforcement learning (RL) have shown promising results and potential \cite{9910009}.
+IL attempts to directly imitate the actions of a human driver through the use of holistic neural networks and massive offline driving datasets \cite{bansal2018chauffeurnet, huang2020multi, chitta2021neat}.
 However, an evident issue with IL is that there is a distribution shift from training to deployment, which is difficult to mitigate.
-Another paradigm is reinforcement learning (RL) \cite{liu2022improved, wu2022uncertainty, wu2022toward, liu2022augmenting, huang2022efficient, wu2022prioritized}, which tries to optimize a reward function by interacting with the environment and learning from trial and error, but the sample efficiency, environment modeling, and reward function design remain obstacles.
-Despite those ongoing efforts on learning-based methods, IL and RL have their inherent flaws, and a fundamental problem is that their safety, interpretability, and generalizability are somehow compromised.
-Hence, we turn to classic planning methods (e.g., graph search, sampling, and optimization) \cite{gonzalez2015review} with strong safety guarantees, rule compliance, and interpretability.
-Nevertheless, their performance highly relies on the prediction accuracy of future motions of surrounding agents and proper evaluation of the planned behaviors, which are the main focuses of this work.
+On the other hand, RL tries to optimize a reward function by interacting with the environment and learning from trial and error, but still faces obstacles such as sample efficiency, accurate environment modeling, and proper reward function design \cite{liu2022improved, wu2022uncertainty, wu2022toward, liu2022augmenting, huang2022efficient, wu2022prioritized}.
+Despite these ongoing efforts on learning-based methods, IL and RL have their inherent flaws, and a fundamental problem is that their safety, interpretability, and generalizability are somehow compromised.
+As a result, there has been a shift towards classic planning methods (e.g., graph search, sampling, and optimization) \cite{gonzalez2015review}, which provide stronger safety guarantees, rule compliance, and interpretability.
+Nevertheless, their performance heavily relies on the prediction accuracy of surrounding agents and proper evaluation of the planned behaviors, which are the main focuses of this work.